 You might find there are some activities that you could do elsewhere or which aren’t a particularly special experience.

-A good tip I can provide is to search google for “What is X famous for?”.
-This can provide you some results of the must-see attractions and activities in the place you are visiting.
+A good tip I can provide is to search Google for “What is X famous for?”.
+This can provide you with some results of the must-see attractions and activities in the place you are visiting.

 During your planning, allocate a budget for the special things you want to do.

-Areas with large number of tourists can often have rip off prices!
-Try to avoid the tourist traps and be as frugal as possible in these places.
+Areas with large numbers of tourists can often have rip-off prices!
+Try to avoid tourist traps and be as frugal as possible in these places.

 I like to take walking tours in new cities to learn more about history.